jchapman3773/Capstone-2/README.md

 In the meantime, I set out to create a model that could predict if an image contained a banana, a person, both, or neither.

+I also setup a private server on my home desktop with a NVIDIA 1060 3GB GPU to speed things up a bit.
+This turned out to help a lot, as my final model only took about 30s per epoch to train.

 # Data

 After scraping Reddit and Google for images, I had about 1,100 images total.
 Three of the classes were close to balanced, with 'Both' having double the images of the others.
 I accounted for this imbalance by calulating sample weights to use in the fitting of my models.
 I split my data into training, validation, and holdout datasets with splits of 0.65/0.15/0.20 respectively.